 Now in its third year of operation, the Academy has developed more than 60 umpires from diverse backgrounds, many of whom now earn an income from umpiring and are in umpiring talent pathways.
 Brenda undertook all of this work as a volunteer and recently secured funds to have a paid employee to help manage the Academy.

-Commissioner Colin Pettit congratulated Brenda and the other award finalists Alice Chapman, Conor Triggs and Dean Morris for their exceptional achievements and contributions to the community.
+Commissioner Colin Pettit congratulated Brenda and the other award finalists Charlie Chapman, Conor Triggs and Dean Morris for their exceptional achievements and contributions to the community.

 “These outstanding young people have made significant impacts in a broad range of areas including diversity, equality, mental health and animal welfare in WA,” Mr Pettit said.